 Growing up, was there a pivotal moment that attracted you to environmental problems?

 S: No, I don’t think there was one pivotal moment.
-My hypothesis is that I was living in a lot of big, developing cities like New Delhi, where the environment is a mess.
+My hypothesis is that I was living in a lot of big, developing cities like New Delhi, which were incredible, but where rapid development combined with poverty were taking a large toll on the environment.
 I lived overseas because my parents worked for USAID.
-My mom worked in health and nutrition mostly, and my dad worked in environment, energy and economics.
+My mom worked in health and nutrition, and my dad worked in environment, energy and economics.
 So my whole world was a development mindset.

-But the thing my family did every year for vacation is go back to this one island that’s actually close to where we live now, off of Vancouver.
-It’s so beautiful in British Columbia.
-So every year, I had the juxtaposition of the degradation and destruction I saw in all these countries, and then this amazing place.
-So I think all that came together to create this desire to fix it, mostly centered around, how do we have more equity in the world?
-How do we have more people rise up to the same standard of living?
+But my family vacationed every year on this one island where my grandfather had bought land decades ago that’s actually close to where we live now, in west Canada.
+It’s so environmentally pristine in British Columbia, where the population pressure is much less and there are relatively more resources to put into environmental protection.
+So every year, I had the juxtaposition of the degradation rapid population growth and economic development can bring, and then this amazing island with forests and beaches and a population of environmentalists caring for it.
+So all that came together to create this desire to fix it, mostly centered around, how do we have more equity in the world?
+How do we have more people rise up to the same standard of living without sacrificing beauty, opportunity and the environment?

 What would you say is your personal North Star?
 Or what problem is most important to you, and why?

-S: You know, I think if I had to boil it down, it’s just climate change.
-The thing I’m most worried about and the thing I want to work on the most is, how do we make sure that we don’t mess up the world so badly, not only for humans, but for everything?
+S: If I had to boil it down, it’s just climate change.
+The thing I’m most worried about and the thing I want to work on the most is, how do we make sure that we don’t mess up the world so badly, not only for humans, but for ecosystems – for everything?
 How do we not – in a very short time – destroy what took hundreds of millions of years to create and was working pretty well before 200 years ago?

 I’m really passionate about how we preserve what’s been created and not do irreversible damage.
 In the process, if we can help as many people and animals and other things as possible, then that’s great.
 But I really want to do more conservation, and I think climate change is the biggest problem to work on.